scottstensland/websockets-streaming-audio/README.md

 then click one of the stream buttons, after a song has played click reload before hitting another stream button - I am still learning front ends ;-)

 ...
-OR ignore above and just see this app deployed live on heroku :
+OR ignore above and just see this app deployed live on my vm:

 [http://0dayallday.com:8080](http://0dayallday.com:8080)